 As with termite infestations, the best solution to mold and mildew is prevention.
 Buying a dehumidifier (anywhere from $100 to $500 new, plus $50 to $100 in annual electricity costs) for your basement can work wonders.
 Ensuring proper ventilation through a combination of floor or ceiling fans and open windows during dry, mild weather can help on higher floors.

 You can treat small mold infestations, such as on an isolated area of a basement or bathroom wall, with store-bought mold spray, abrasive sponges or brushes, kitchen gloves, and lots of elbow grease.
 For larger infestations, this is impractical.
 According to HGTV, whole-home mold remediation can cost as much as $5,000, and possibly more if the infestation affects hard-to-reach areas like the attic, basement crawlspaces, or inside the walls.
 To reduce remediation costs, make sure your homeowners insurance policy covers mold cleanup before you buy an older home.
+If the policy doesn’t you might want to comparison shop new policies through PolicyGenius.

 4. Plumbing Problems